Scarborough - Newport

 Scarborough - Newport hosts an older demographic, ranking in the top quartile nationwide

-Scarborough - Newport has a median age of 50, which is higher than Greater Brisbane's figure of 36 and also above the national average of 38.
-The age profile shows that those aged 65-74 make up 15.9% of the population, while those aged 25-34 constitute only 6.2%.
-This concentration of 65-74 year-olds is higher than the national figure of 9.4%.
-Between the 2021 Census and now, the proportion of people aged 75 to 84 has grown from 8.2% to 10.5%, while the 5 to 14 age group has declined from 11.0% to 9.8% and the 45 to 54 age group has decreased from 14.8% to 13.8%.
-By 2041, demographic projections indicate that the 75 to 84 age group will grow by 89%, reaching a total of 3,617 people from 1,910 previously.
-The combined age groups of 65 and above are expected to account for 73% of total population growth, reflecting Scarborough - Newport's aging demographic trend.
-In contrast, the 0 to 4 and 25 to 34 age cohorts are projected to experience population declines.
+Scarborough - Newport has a median age of 50, which is higher than Greater Brisbane's figure of 36 and above the national average of 38.
+The age profile shows that those aged 65-74 make up 15.9%, while those aged 25-34 constitute only 6.2%.
+Since the 2021 Census, the 75 to 84 age group has increased from 8.2% to 10.5%.
+Conversely, the 5 to 14 cohort has decreased from 11.0% to 9.8%, and the 45 to 54 group has dropped from 14.8% to 13.8%.
+By 2041, demographic projections indicate significant shifts in Scarborough - Newport's age structure.
+The 75 to 84 age group is expected to grow by 89%, reaching 3,617 people from 1,911.
+The combined 65+ age groups will account for 73% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 25 to 34 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age